Alerts for NSW National Parks: Gives latest track conditions within National Parks, including closures, flooding, fires etc.

 Bus timetable: Premier bus line from Sydney to Eden (can access start and end points for Stages 1 to 9)

 Bike hire: A novel way to cross the urban fringe areas of Wollongong and Port Kembla would be to hire a bike.
-South Coast Bike Hire have a mobile hire service, whereby they drop the bikes to you at a pre-arranged location and pick them up from the end location.
+Wollongong Bike Hire will drop the bikes to you at a pre-arranged location and pick them up from the end location.
 The area is well served by bike paths to make for a pleasant trip.

 Beachsafe by Surf Life Saving Australia gives descriptions of most of the beaches that you will walk on, as well as swell, tide and weather information for up to seven days.